-Within the Almanac we use the International Classification of Non-profit Organisations (ICNPO) to describe the activities of voluntary organisations.
+We use the International Classification of Non-profit Organisations (ICNPO) to describe the activities of voluntary organisations.
 Organisations are classified into 18 subsectors.

-Within the Almanac, income of voluntary organisations is classified by type and source.
+Income of voluntary organisations is classified by type and source.

 Income type describes how the income is obtained: